 It strengthened the requirements for traceability to support industry lessons learned related to field issues.
-Requirement of clear start and stop points for product received by the customer is aligned with the definition of traceability in ISO 9000:2015.
+The requirement of clear start and stop points for product received by the customer is aligned with the definition of traceability in ISO 9000:2015.

-This section clarifies that service centers need to comply with all applicable requirements when there is a service agreement with the customer.
+This section clarifies that service centres need to comply with all applicable requirements when there is a service agreement with the customer.